ksuarz/monary/doc/examples/timestamp.rst

 Timestamp Example
 =================

-This quick example demonstrates how to extract timestamps with Monary.
+This example demonstrates how to extract timestamps with Monary.

 Setup
 -----